wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-windows-classic-hpcpack-cluster-node-burst.md

 <properties
- pageTitle="Add burst nodes to an HPC Pack cluster | Azure" description="Learn how to expand the HPC Pack cluster capacity on-demand by adding worker role instances running in a cloud service" services="virtual-machines-windows" documentationCenter="" authors="dlepow"
+ pageTitle="Add burst nodes to an HPC Pack cluster | Azure" description="Learn how to expand an HPC Pack cluster in Azure on-demand by adding worker role instances running in a cloud service" services="virtual-machines-windows" documentationCenter="" authors="dlepow"